All Insights

 When You Can't Measure Before You Move

 Risk frameworks assume you have time to measure before you act.
-Caregiving taught me that assumption breaks exactly when leadership matters most.
+Operational experience taught me that assumption breaks exactly when leadership matters most.

 Jason Walker